[From the Community Collection, a public trust in Agincourt, Iowa]

 The 1912 exhibit and social events connected with it proved so successful that another show was held two years later, and by 1915 participation had grown to such a degree that space was allocated in the new public library program for a permanent gallery and reception room.
 Whether the Community Collection was its intended occupant can be inferred from the festivities surrounding the library’s opening in September 1915.
 That show in the new Tennant Memorial Gallery (dedicated as a testament to its young architect Anson Tennant) displayed forty works, double the number shown just three years previous; but here, too, the pieces were borrowed from local sources, what today we would call a “grass roots” expression of Agincourt’s cultural life.

-It’s clear that by 1919 a permanent collection had evolved, though records from those early years are incomplete.
+It’s clear that by 1919 a permanent collection had evolved, though records from those early years are spotty.
 Local lore hints that Mrs Flynn, still the guiding spirit, had cajoled a few of the early lenders to donate their art from a compound sense of civic pride, vanity, and guilt; she seems to have understood the definition of diplomacy as “the art of letting others have your way.”
 Whatever the underlying motives, a unique civic enterprise had been born, identified at the 1920 exhibition as the “Community Collection” and officially housed at the Public Library.
 Mrs Flynn’s guidance for nine critical years shifted to an oversight committee and remained a collective effort until 1950, when Ruth Arbogast became the first official Keeper of the Community Collection, a role and responsibility I have tried to fulfill since 2010.

 In addition to the annual exhibit, the Keeper’s responsibilities have evolved to include collection care and record-keeping, adding new works and researching those with incomplete documentation.
 When conservation is required, museums in Des Moines, Omaha, or Sioux City have provided those professional services, paid from an endowment that has kept pace with the collection’s numbers, growing at an average of just over two acquisitions per year since 1912.

-When the new Fennimore County Public Library facility opened in 1970, the Collection became a 501(c)(3) charitable trust and negotiated a permanent home in the old library, a good neighbor to the commercial and professional activities elsewhere in the building.
+When the new Fennimore County Public Library facility opened in 1970, the Collection became a 501(c)3 charitable trust and negotiated a permanent home in the old library, a good neighbor to the commercial and professional activities elsewhere in the building.
 And beyond its use as a gallery for traveling exhibits and the Collection itself, the Tennant Memorial serves as a venue for weddings, receptions, meetings and other events compatible with its higher calling, exceeding the Founders intentions more than a century ago.

-At an event several years ago, someone (presumably unfamiliar with the collection) described it as “landscapes and livestock”, superficial but true enough, because there are so many bucolic pastoral scenes, many with “safely-grazing sheep and cows, content ‘neath puffy clouds.”
+At an event several years ago, someone (presumably unfamiliar with the collection) described it as “a bunch of landscapes and livestock”, superficial but true enough, because there are so many bucolic pastoral scenes, with “safely-grazing sheep and cows, content ‘neath puffy clouds.”
 We, especially here in Iowa, are an agricultural people, so a philosophic and artistic connection with the land is natural.
 But why, then, in a place a thousand miles from an ocean, do seascapes constitute such a prominent type?
 One, so close, so familiar; the other, a faint recollection for the earliest settlers and others, even today, who’ve been to neither coast.

 The breadth of genre (land-, sea-, and city-scapes, still lifes, portraits, and abstractions), of media (paintings in oil and watercolor; pastel, ink, and pencil drawings; photographs and prints, but most of it two-dimensional); and of age and, therefore, of style are remarkable for a collection so unintentional.
 And that may be its greatest strength and source of interest: the Community Collection has had no single guiding vision, no articulate editorial point of view.
 The nearest approximation may be a form of Japanese poetry called renga, probably unknown in the Edwardian Midwest of 1912: